Consumer Medicine Information

 - mefloquine, a medicine used to treat malaria

-- certain medicines used to treat nervous system disorders such as adrenaline
+- certain medicines used to treat allergic reactions and nervous system disorders, such as adrenaline

 - certain medicines used to treat depression called monoamine oxidase inhibitors, such as phenelzine or tranylcypromine.